hussaino03/Cash-Register/README.md

 # Cash-Register
-Logging Of Transactions With Taxes (Java Console)
+Logging Of Transactions With Taxes

 ## Functionality